1688168/System-Design/InterviewQuestions/ToReview.md

 * Fault Tolerance: The ability to keep operating correctly while a component is failing
     * Fault tolerance is usually one technique within resilience
     * continued correct operation despite specific faults

+> Circuit breaker
+* The Circuit Breaker pattern prevents cascading failures by temporarily stopping requests to unhealthy services.
+Infinite retries can worsen outages.
+Restarting databases or permanently blocking users are poor operational strategies.
+This pattern is frequently discussed in system design interviews.